robinkarim/Production-Book/docs/mai/what-is-mai.rst

-What is Cirrent Mobile App Intelligence (MAI)?
+What is CIRRENT™ Mobile App Intelligence (MAI)?
 ------------------------------------------------

 CIRRENT™ Mobile App Intelligence is a cloud software solution that provides data-driven Wi-Fi onboarding improvement, leading to higher connectivity rates and better app reviews.